gravito-framework/gravito/docs/en/guide/database/seeding.md

 bun orbit db:seed
 ```

-You may also specify a specific seeder class to run:
+You can also specify a specific seeder class to run:

 ```bash
 bun orbit db:seed --class=UserSeeder
 ```

-## Production Warning
+## Production Environment Warning

-By default, the seeder will warn you if you attempt to run it in the `production` environment, as it may overwrite real data:
+By default, if you attempt to run seeders in a `production` environment, the system will issue a warning as this may overwrite real data.
+To force execution, use the `--force` flag:

 ```bash
 bun orbit db:seed --force